The Accountancy Licensing Library

 Firm Registration

 Firm Permit.
-Any firm or office thereof established or maintained for the practice of public accounting in the State of Minnesota must register with the Minnesota State Board.
+Any firm or office thereof established or maintained for the practice of public accounting in the State of Minnesota must register with the Minnesota Board of Accountancy.

 Click Firm Registration in the menu bar at the top of this page for additional information.